flenniken/collections/developer.md

 Give the user cognito power user permissions, and SES readonly permissions (AmazonCognitoPowerUser, AmazonSESReadOnlyAccess).

-Save the credentials somewhere safe.
-You need the credentials when you create a new docker image.

 Put the credentials on the docker container with the aws command line configure command: